Skip to content

 A deeply researched compendium of mental models, cognitive biases, and wisdom drawn from Darwin, Munger, Buffett, Feynman, and the psychological literature.
 A manual for better thinking.

-Cover of Man's Search for Meaning
+Man's Search for Meaning by Viktor Frankl — book cover

 Man's Search for Meaning